anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

     projectSectionEleDetails: `/project/:${URL_PARAMS.projectId}/:${URL_PARAMS.sectionId}/details/:${URL_PARAMS.elementId}`,
   }

 As you can see, some portions of the routes are defined by other constants, `URL_PARAMS` and `EDITOR_MODE`.
-In this way we avoid typos, and we can easily change the routes in the future.
+In this way we avoid typos, and we ensure that routes are consistent throughout the app.

 These two constants are pretty simple: